RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration: Experiment

 \subsection{Experiment Settings}

 \textbf{Implement Details.} In the data processing, we directly input all LiDAR points without downsampling.
 Projected pseudo images are set in line with the range of LiDAR sensor as 64 ($H$)$\times$1792 ($W$) for KITTI and 32 ($H$)$\times$1792 ($W$) for NuScenes.
 Window size and shift size are set as 4 and 2 separately.
 Experiments are conducted on a single NVIDIA Titan RTX GPU with PyTorch 1.10.1.
 The Adam optimizer is adopted with $\beta_{1}$ = 0.9, $\beta_{2}$ = 0.999.
 The initial learning rate is 0.001 and exponentially decays every 200000 steps until 0.00001.
 The batch size is set as 8.
 The hyperparameter $\alpha^l$ in the loss function is set to 1.6, 0.8, 0.4, and 0.2 for four layers.
 Initial values of learnable parameters $k_{t}$ and $k_{r}$ are set as 0.0 and -2.5 respectively.
-More experiment details are presented in supplementary materials.
+More experiment details are presented in Appendix.

 \textbf{Evaluation metrics.} We follow protocols of DGR \cite{choy2020deep} to evaluate our RegFormer with three metrics: (1) Relative Translation Error (RTE).
 (2) Relative Rotation Error (RRE).
 (3) Registration Recall (RR).
-Registration is successful when RRE and RTE are within a certain threshold.
-More details are provided in supplementary materials.
+RR is defined when RRE and RTE are within a certain threshold.